McIlroy taking inspiration from Woods

 - McIlroy back with long-time coach Michael Bannon after working with Pete Cowen

-McIlroy broke down in tears after beating Xander Schauffele to register his only point in Europe's record 19-9 defeat at Whistling Straits last year, the world number eight feeling he "should have done more" in the contest.
+McIlroy broke down in tears after beating Xander Schauffele to register his only point in Europe's record 19-9 defeat by the United States at Whistling Straits last year, the world number eight feeling he "should have done more" in the contest.

-Three weeks later McIlroy returned to action with a second PGA Tour title of the season at the CJ Cup in Las Vegas and the following month held the 54-hole lead in the DP World Tour Championship before being overhauled by Open champion Collin Morikawa and finishing tied for sixth.
+Three weeks later McIlroy returned to action with a second PGA Tour title of the year at the CJ Cup in Las Vegas and the following month held the 54-hole lead in the DP World Tour Championship before being overhauled by Open champion Collin Morikawa and finishing tied for sixth.

-And such form has given the 32-year-old "renewed optimism, excitement and anticipation" as he begins his 15th full season on the DP World Tour at this week's Abu Dhabi Championship.
+And such form has given the 32-year-old "renewed optimism, excitement and anticipation" as he begins his 15th full season on the DP World Tour (formerly European Tour) at this week's HSBC Abu Dhabi Championship.

 'Objective and measurable goals I can control'